Covid-19: One death linked to coronavirus reported in NI

 BBC News NI outlines the latest data on coronavirus and vaccinations across Northern Ireland and the Republic of Ireland.

-One more Covid-19-related death has been recorded in Northern Ireland in the past 24 hours, with the total number of deaths standing at 2,137.
+One further Covid-19-related death has been recorded in Northern Ireland in the past 24 hours, with the total number of deaths standing at 2,141.

-There are 59 people in hospitals with Covid-19 - nine of them are in intensive care units and six are being ventilated.
+There are 64 people in hospitals with Covid-19 - seven of them are in intensive care units and three are being ventilated.

 Vaccines